 “That’s the career I am most interested in,” Schan said.
 “Initially, I was excited about this internship just for the experience in public health outreach, but they’re actually going to get me a foot in the door with the hospital, which is something I didn’t expect.”

-Schan applied for the internship after attending the Department of Community and Environmental Health’s Meet and Greet, a biannual event that connects students with dozens of community-serving organizations in the Boise area.
+Schan applied for the internship after attending the Department of Public Health and Population Science’s Meet and Greet, a biannual event that connects students with dozens of community-serving organizations in the Boise area.
 The event provides a platform for students to practice networking while learning about internship, volunteer, and employment opportunities.

 “I knew St. Luke’s would be at the Meet and Greet, so as soon as I got to the event I sat down at their table.”
 Schan introduced herself and told them she was interested in an internship.
 They followed up with an application and an interview, and then offered her the position.